 Hone your writing

 Do you dream of becoming a writer, editor or publishing professional?
-If so, the Bachelor of Communication (Writing and Publishing) is for you.
+If so, the Bachelor of Communication in Creative Writing is for you.
 An industry-led course, this program is designed and delivered by award-winning authors, editors, scholars and other experts, ensuring you get the in-demand capabilities and skills you need for a successful future in this creative professional discipline.

 You’ll hone your writing in a range of genres and disciplines, getting hands-on experience through our innovative workshops, where you’ll collaborate with other students and apply your new knowledge to your practice.
 Plus, you’ll get critical insights into the Australian publishing industry and acquire valuable editing abilities, giving you everything you need to carve out the writing or publishing career of your dreams.